 - Simply use the combined gut feeling of the Development Team to determine if enough work was selected for the Sprint;

-Although some of these approaches may complicate forecasting based on historical results, they are viable alternatives that fit well within the Scrum Framework and its purpose for estimation.
+Although these approaches may complicate forecasting based on historical results compared to Story Points or time-based estimates, they are viable alternatives that fit well within the Scrum Framework and its purpose for estimation.

-Probably the most important reason why we feel that estimation is useful is that it helps to focus the conversation within a Development Team on what is needed for a particular item.
+Some form of estimation may still be helpful though.
+In many situations, it does help focus the conversation within a Development Team on what is needed for a particular item.
 Having to arrive at some kind of estimate, often helps to trigger the right kind of discussions: “What is needed?”, “Can we find a simpler solution?”, “Have we considered X?”.
 Estimation is not so much about the estimates, but about the discussions that it triggers.
 It’s about having a conversation — ideally with the actual customer — and creating a shared understanding.